-Feedback in control loops is the basic concept of control engineering on which everything else is based.
+Feedback in control loops is the basic concept of control engineering.
 We explain this concept without mathematics, only using illustrative examples.
 Gain an intuitive understanding of why control loops can become unstable.
 And learn what is crucial for good control design.

 A control loop always consists of at least two components: